polyphony-chat/docs/SPECIFICATION.md

 #### 7.4.1 Signing keys

-- Instance/user signing keys should be rotated at least every 30 days.
+- Instance/user signing keys should be rotated regularly (every 30-90 days).
 This is to ensure that a compromised key can only be used for a limited amount of time.
 - If Bobs client fails to verify the signature of Alice's message with the public key/certificate pair received from Server B, it should ask Server A for the public key of Alice at the time the message was sent.
 If the verification fails again, the message should be treated with extreme caution.

 #### 7.4.2 Home server operation and design